aj112358/ML_Notes/01_The_Machine_Learning_Landscape/notes.md

 As a third use, we can even use ML to learn ourselves!
 Given a large data set with many characteristics, we may wish to know which 2-3 are the most important for predicting something about that data set.
 A common example that is seen is that of housing prices.
 We can get data on various characteristics on many different houses on the market, and we wish to know which few characteristics have the most effect on the price of a house.
 Applying ML techniques to big data can help us discover patterns or trends that are not immediately apparant.

+Overall, most ML tasks are about making predictions (either numerical or categorical).
+This means that the ML system must be able to make a good prediction on NEW data, once it has been trained on the training data.
+Having good performance on the training set is good but not sufficient - we need the ML model to perform well on NEW data!

 In summary, ML is very useful for:
 * Problems for which traditional solutions would require a lot of maintanence and/or a lot of conditional statements
 * Complex problems for which the traditional approach would not give a good solution